prisma/prisma1/docs/1.1/03-Tutorials/04-Cluster-Deployment/02-Digital-Ocean-(Docker-Machine).md

 ## 4. Install Prisma on your Droplet

-Now that you have your Droplet up-and-running, you can install Prisma on it.
+Now that you have your Droplet up and running, you can install Prisma on it.
 As [the Prisma infrastructure runs on Docker](!alias-aira9zama5), you could theoretically do this by using the Docker CLI directly.
 In that case, you could use the [Docker Compose file](!alias-aira9zama5#docker-compose-file) as foundation and run the required commands (e.g. [`docker-compose up`](https://docs.docker.com/compose/reference/up/)) yourself.

 However, the Prisma CLI actually offers some commands that you can use for convenience to not fiddle with Docker yourself.
 In this tutorial, you'll take advantage of these commands - under the hood they will simply configure your Docker environment and invoke the required CLI commands.